 A client was taking Metformin HCL 1000mg Immediate Release (IR), which costs less than $10 per month retail.
 They had an unpleasant side effect from the IR form, so their doctor prescribed the same medication in the Extended Release (ER) form (Metformin HCL 1000mg ER) to minimize the side effect.

 An updated look at the client’s medication list on Medicare.gov reveals that Metformin HCL ER 1000mg is NOT covered in their Part D formulary, and the retail cost for it is thousands of dollars per month.

 The client is faced with a massive price increase or having to endure the side effect from the IR version of Metformin in a 1000mg dose.

 “There exist several different brand and generic options for Metformin ER.
 Some of them are very expensive.
-But in my opinion, there is no added advantage to the more expensive forms,” said Ryan Vlasin, pharmacy director at Senior Market Sales.
+But in my opinion, there is no added advantage to the more expensive forms,” said Ryan Vlasin, Manager of Marketing & Sales Support, Pharmacy Director at Senior Market Sales.

 The generic for Glucophage XR (also Metformin ER) is less than $25 for a month supply without insurance.
 On the other hand, the generic for Fortamet is nearly $1,000 per month and is essentially the same as the $25 version.
 The obvious solution would be to switch to the cheaper XR version for $25.